-Figure 259: Add License dialog box
+Figure 254 Add License dialog box

-Table 164: Add a License
+Table 147: Add a License

 Container Description Product Select a product from the drop down menu.
+NOTE: WorkSpace licenses require a valid Onboard or ClearPass Enterprise license.
+The default 25 endpoint ClearPass Enterprise license does not qualify.
 License Key Enter the license key for the new license.
 Terms and Conditions Read the Terms and Conditions before adding a license.
 You must select the I agree to the above terms and conditions check box to enable the Add button.

-Activating an Application License
+Activate an Application License